sptankard/digitalsecuritycurriculum/pages/02.curriculum/06.browsing-searching/chapter6.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">In the Tracking section, check “Tell sites that I do not want to be tracked.”
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">In the Tracking section, check “Tell sites that I do not want to be tracked.”
 Selecting this option informs a website that you would like to opt-out of third-party tracking for advertising purposes.
 In the “History” section, choose your browser Never remember history, especially if you are using a computer from a public location or you know that computer is used by more people.</span>
 		       </div>
 		     </div>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">For a more detailed configuration of your History section, select from the drop-down menu Use custom settings for history.</span>
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">For a more detailed configuration of your History section, select from the drop-down menu Use custom settings for history.</span>
 		       </div>
 		     </div>